edologic/SurfAndScan/README.md

 ===============

-Installation
+Overview and Client
 ------------

-1. Install SurfAndScanClient (For Windows or MacOS)

-2. Change into clone path and install application dependencies:

-  `npm install surfandscan`

 [![Edologic Logo](https://www.edologic.de/demo/edologic.png)](https://www.edologic.de/)

-  Framework that allow you to use scan devices from the browser.
+  SurfAndScan is a Framework that allow you to use scan devices from the browser.
-  A minimalist web framework for [node](http://nodejs.org) or [vue](https://vuejs.org/).
+  A minimalist web framework for [node](http://nodejs.org), [vue](https://vuejs.org/) and every other javascript project.
+  The Framework handles the API from the surfAndScan Client.

+Install SurfAndScanClient (For Windows or MacOS)

+ On Windows you need to install the [windows setup](http://www.edologic.de/demo/SurfAndScanInstaller.zip).
+ Extract the zip and double click the installer file.

+ On MacOs you need to install the dmg setup.
+Not available yet.
+Try again later.

   [![NPM Version][npm-image]][npm-url]
   [![NPM Downloads][downloads-image]][downloads-url]